What Is a Degree in Agronomy?

 |Continuing Education||Bachelors of Science in Agronomy||Master of Science in Agronomy||None|

 Associate of Applied Science in Agronomy

 If you're looking for a 2-year course of study in agronomy, you will find a handful of community colleges that offer associate's degree programs.
-Many of these programs include courses on plant science, farm management recordkeeping, crop chemicals and farm safety.
+Many of these programs include courses on plant science, farm management, marketing, crop chemicals and farm safety.
 Many schools offering such programs are in areas where agriculture is an important part of the local economy, and they therefore provide access to farms, so that you can build hands-on skills while working toward your degree.